frank-deng/fgfs-tools/README.md

 Automatically activate _Magic Refuel_ for B-1B Lancer when it is going to reach a specific waypoint, which is called Refuel Point.

 To define a Refuel Point, you should edit the flight plan XML file directly.
-Find out the point you'd like to mark as a Refuel Point, then append `-REFUEL` after the waypoint ID.
+Find out the waypoint you'd like to mark as a Refuel Point, then append `-REFUEL` after the waypoint ID.

+---